Skip to content

 :param prompt_instructions: Custom prompt instructions.
 If None, default instructions are used.

-:param overwrite: Whether to overwrite text with summarization text.
+:param overwrite: Whether to overwrite original text with summary.

 """